hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-Y﻿ou can connect to the MySQL database service and re-run the testing script.
+Y﻿ou can connect to the MySQL database service and rerun the testing script.
 You should see the testing script now reports everything is *OK*: